Brickhouse Picks: An Expert Guide To GPS Trackers For Business

-For professional, scalable fleet management, we recommend the Livewire GPS Vehicle Tracker.
-The Livewire is installed directly into a vehicle's power source (again, similar to a car stereo), so it never runs out of power as long as a vehicle is running.
-What's more, the Livewire features a 12-hour backup battery; so even if the vehicle is off, it'll continue to track.
-This backup battery is an excellent anti-theft mechanism because it will monitor the vehicle if it's loaded onto a car carrier trailer or tow truck.
+For professional, scalable fleet management, we recommend the Livewire Dash GPS Vehicle Tracker.
+The Livewire is installed directly into a vehicle's power source (similar to a car stereo), so it never runs out of power as long as a vehicle is running.
+The Livewire features a 12-hour backup battery; so even if the vehicle is off, it will continue to track.
+This backup battery functions as an anti-theft mechanism because it will monitor the vehicle if it's loaded onto a car carrier trailer or tow truck.

 Because the Livewire is hardwired out of sight, unlike the TrackPort, it can be used for covert tracking without alerting or inconveniencing a driver.
 As a result, a fleet manager can get an unencumbered view of driver performance.
 Track speed, route efficiency, idle times and more in order to get the most out of your company vehicles.
 The Livewire is our recommended choice for large-scale, long-term fleet management because of its durability and versatility.
 And, with its included external antenna, the reporting results are much more accurate than similar devices.